-After studying mathematics, business administration and economics, Wilhelm Niehoff (graduate mathematician) worked for several years in research and teaching on probability theory, mathematical statistics and information theory.
-At the Association of German Banks, he worked in numerous banking committees on the standardisation of digital business, on legislative measures in Europe, in particular as project manager for the introduction of euro book money.
-He then moved to Hypovereinsbank/UniCredit via cross-bank initiatives in Germany to take over the project management for the bank in a global e-business project.
-At the bank, he dealt with technological innovations and payment transactions and implemented regulatory projects as project manager, including the group-wide MiFID project, before joining the management board of Bank-Verlag from mid-2007, from 2010 to the end of 2022 as spokesman for the management board.
-Since the beginning of 2023, he has dedicated himself to highly innovative topics and their impact on banking business models at synscale GmbH, which he founded himself.
+After several years of research and teaching on probability theory, mathematical statistics and information theory at the Wilhelms University of Münster, Wilhelm Niehoff (Dipl.
+Mathematician) headed numerous banking committees on the standardization of digital business and legislative measures in Europe at the Association of German Banks, in particular as project manager for the introduction of euro book money for German banks in Frankfurt, Brussels and Paris.
+He then moved to Hypovereinsbank/UniCredit in Munich to lead a global e-business project for the bank in New York, working on cross-bank initiatives in Germany.
+At the bank, he dealt with technological innovations and payment transactions and implemented regulatory projects as project manager, including the group-wide MiFID project, before taking over the management of Bank-Verlag from mid-2007, as spokesman for the management board until the end of 2022.
+Since the beginning of 2023, he has dedicated himself to highly innovative technology topics and their impact on banking business models at synscale GmbH, which he founded himself.
 His current focus is on artificial intelligence methods, in particular foundation models, large language models and generative AI.

 Large Language Models: Origin-Use-Further Development